awsdocs/amazon-athena-user-guide/doc_source/connectors-hbase.md

 ## Performance<a name="connectors-hbase-performance"></a>

 The Athena HBase connector attempts to parallelize queries against your HBase instance by reading each region server in parallel\.
-The connector performs predicate pushdown within the Lambda function and, where possible, uses filters to push down into HBase\.
+The Lambda function performs predicate pushdown to decrease the data scanned by the query\.

+The Lambda function also performs *projection* pushdown to decrease the data scanned by the query\.
+However, selecting a subset of columns sometimes results in a longer query execution runtime\. `LIMIT` clauses reduce the amount of data scanned, but if you do not provide a predicate, you should expect `SELECT` queries with a `LIMIT` clause to scan at least 16 MB of data\.

+HBase is prone to query failures and variable query execution times\.
+You might have to retry your queries multiple times for them to succeed\.
+The HBase connector is resilient to throttling due to concurrency\.

 ## License information<a name="connectors-hbase-license-information"></a>